Thinkwise/docs/docs/kb/exchange.md

 ## Operation

-The Exchange Connector works follows:
+The Exchange Connector works as follows:

 ### Initialization

-1. At startup, the configuration file is read out to retrieve the settings, such as database server, schema name, etcetera.
+1. At startup, the configuration file is read out to retrieve the settings, such as database server, schema name, etc.
 2. After this, a connection is made with the database server and the settings in `exh_set_up` are updated (IP address and port of the Thinkwise Exchange Connector).
-3. The Exchange Connector then calls the [stored procedure `exh_get_users`](#get-users) to request the users for which emails, appointments, contacts or tasks must be synchronized.
+3. The Exchange Connector then calls the [stored procedure `exh_get_users`](#get-users) to request the users for the emails, appointments, contacts or tasks that have to be synchronized.
 4. For each user, the correct Exchange server is retrieved with the AutoDiscover service, after which a push subscription for the user is requested.
 5. Based on the watermark saved per user in the `exh_watermark` table, it is checked whether there are new or changed items in Exchange that have not yet been synchronized to the database; these items will still be synchronized.
-6. If the Exchange Connector can not connect to the database, all subscriptions are stopped.
-The Exchange Connector then attempts every five minutes to set up a connection to the database.
-If this succeeds, the process will be resumed from step 2 onwards.
+6. If the Exchange Connector cannot connect to the database, all subscriptions are stopped.
+The Exchange Connector then attempts to set up a connection to the database every five minutes.
+If this succeeds, the process will be resumed from Step 2 onwards.

 ### Synchronization